ci landscape

 You might focus on competing businesses, customers, and other stakeholders, but also on products and markets as well as on economic, technological or legal factors.

 Keep in mind though, that your competitive intelligence is only as useful as your distribution plan is complete.
 Many companies find the format of Battlecards an effective way to put important CI insights at the sales team's fingertips.
+Others prefer instant email or Slack/Teams alerts.

 The impact of competitive intelligence is all around us, but it's easy to miss.
 Which have you noticed?

-The airline industry is a perfect example of how to use competitive intelligence wisely.
+The airline industry is a perfect(ly painful) example of how to use competitive intelligence wisely.
 Every day, airline companies change flight ticket prices based on external information.
-For instance, if you're running an airline and your competitors increase pricing for a certain route, you will quickly do the same.
+For instance, if their competitor increases pricing for a certain route, they will quickly do the same.
+Then again, price drops are also “contagious.”

-Now, they likely have several full-time social media managers who monitor competitor accounts so they don't miss an opportunity to hit back with humor, but what if you're not similarly equipped?
+They likely have several full-time social media managers who monitor competitor accounts so they don't miss an opportunity to hit back with humor, but what if you're not similarly equipped?

 Think of Airbnb and how they were able to leverage technology, socio-demographic change, and consumer insights to disrupt the hotel industry.
-When you see an unmet need (by watching their customer reviews carefully) this is your chance to capture a part of the market even if you're up against big brands.
+When you see an unmet need (by watching customer reviews carefully) this is your chance to capture a part of the market even if you're up against big brands.

 You can do the same, watching to see competitor hiring and layoff trends.
 Are they ramping up to support a new product offering?
 Is top talent back in the labor pool?